DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/all-subjects.md

 ## Citizenship

 As a citizenship teacher you'll teach pupils how to become informed and active citizens in society.
-You'll teach pupils the importance of democracy and political action.
+You'll teach pupils the importance of democracy and politics.

  <a href="https://www.find-postgraduate-teacher-training.service.gov.uk/results?age_group=secondary&applications_open=true&can_sponsor_visa=false&has_vacancies=true&l=2&subjects%5B%5D=09&visa_status=false">Search for citizenship teacher training courses</a>.

 ## Classics

-As a classics teacher you'll teach pupils about the literature and culture of the classical world and how it relates to themes and issues of today's world.
+As a classics teacher you'll teach pupils about the literature and culture of the classical world, like the Roman empire, and how it relates to themes and issues of today's world.

 <a href="https://www.find-postgraduate-teacher-training.service.gov.uk/results?age_group=secondary&applications_open=true&can_sponsor_visa=false&has_vacancies=true&l=2&subjects%5B%5D=Q8&visa_status=false">Search for classics teacher training courses</a>.